roman-milk/roman-milk.github.io/two-teachers.md

  "If anyone asks, just say you met me at the mall, and gave me a lift back.
 No need to panic," he advised, with a warm smile.
 "Unless you want to tell everyone what we've been up to," he laughed.

  Had he been reading her thoughts?
 She still felt elated.
 He had cum in her mouth right here at school.
 The idea of being a dirty slut, giving him a blow- job in a car park, gave her a naughty thrill.
-Report_Story #2